yozorajs/yozora/README.md

 [中文文档](./README-zh.md)

-## 🎉 What is "yozora" ?
+## 🎉 Why named "yozora" ?

-The name ***yozora*** is the Roman sound of Japanese 「よぞら」, taken from the lyrics in 『*花鳥風月*』 by the band *世界の終わり*.
+***Yozora*** is the Roman sound of Japanese 「よぞら」, taken from the lyrics in 『*花鳥風月*』 by the band *世界の終わり*.

 This project is a monorepo that aims to implement a highly extensible, pluggable Markdown parser.
-Based on the idea of middleware, the core algorithm [@yozora/core-parser][] will schedule tokenizers (such as [@yozora/tokenizer-autolink][]) to complete the parsing tasks.
-More specifically, its job is convert Markdown and its extended syntax contents into an abstract syntax tree (AST).
+Based on the idea of middlewares, the core algorithm [@yozora/core-parser][] will schedule tokenizers (such as [@yozora/tokenizer-autolink][]) to complete the parsing tasks.
+More accurately, *yozora* is an algorithm to parse Markdown or its extended syntax contents into an abstract syntax tree (AST).

 ## ✨ Features

-* Fully support all the rules mentioned in the [GFM specification][gfm-spec], and has passed almost all test cases changed from the examples in the specification (except https://github.github.com/gfm/#example-653, because there is no plan to support native HTML tags in the [Markdown AST Renderer][yozora-react], so I'm a little lazy to do the tag filtering.
-If you need it, just do the filtering by yourself).
+* 🔖 Fully support all the rules mentioned in the [GFM specification][gfm-spec], and has passed almost all test cases created based on the examples in the specification (except the one https://github.github.com/gfm/#example-653, as there is no plan to support native HTML tags in the [React Renderer][yozora-react], for the Yozora AST, so I'm a little lazy to do the tag filtering.
+If you need it, you can do the filtering by yourself).

   See [@yozora/parser-gfm] or [@yozora/parser-gfm-ex] for further information.

-* Robust.
+* 🚀 Robust.

   - All codes are written in Typescript, with the guarantee of strictly static type checking.